r3c4ll/docker-tests/doc/install-github-action-runner.md

 ### Install Github Actions Runner

-1. Go to your GitHub repository (for that you want to add the self-hosted runner).
+Go to your GitHub repository (for that you want to add the self-hosted runner).
 In the repository main page, go to the "Settings" tab and click on the dropdown menu "Actions" (in the left sidebar under the "Code and automation" section.
-2. Click on "Runners" and then on the green button "New self-hosted runner".
-3. Choose your operating system and architecture and follow the instructions (that should be as follows):
+Click on "Runners" and then on the green button "New self-hosted runner".
+And choose your operating system and architecture to follow the instructions that should be as follows (In a Linux x64):

 #### Dowload